caldre/todo-backend/README.md

-# bullshitserver
+# todo-server

-A server to fetch data for a code challenge
+A server to fetch fake data from jsonplaceholder.com for todo-app

 ## npm install

 then

-##node server.js
+## node server.js